hybridgroup/gocv-site/content/getting-started/_index.md

 # Getting Started

 To use GoCV, you must install OpenCV 3.4 on your system.
-We have instructions for Ubuntu, OS X, and Windows.
+We have instructions for Ubuntu, macOS, and Windows.